eth-protocol-fellows/protocol-studies/docs/wiki/testing/kurtosis.md

 If you would like to learn more, check out [Kurtosis](https://docs.kurtosis.com/quickstart)

+Kurtosis is important in Ethereum Development as it is used as a build system for multi-container test environments that allows developers to easily create reproducible Ethereum network instances locally.
+The [Ethereum Kurtosis package](https://github.com/kurtosis-tech/ethereum-package) enables the rapid setup of a customizable, scalable, and private Ethereum testnet using Docker or Kubernetes.
+It supports all major Execution Layer (EL) and Consensus Layer (CL) clients, efficiently managing local port mappings and service connections for validation and testing of Ethereum core infrastructure.

 For a deeper dive into Kurtosis, check out this [post](https://ethpandaops.io/posts/kurtosis-deep-dive/)